 Before you leave the beautiful city, be sure to visit Uwajimaya for some cute Japanese treats to give to your friends and family as souvenirs from your trip.

 If you want to extend your time in the area, check out some of my favorite Seattle road trips to take.

-While there is so much to see in the city, this post should have given you plenty of ideas of what to do during your 3 days in Seattle.
-If you’re not able to do it all, you’ll just have to plan another trip back!
+While there is so much to see in the city, this post should have given you plenty of ideas about what to do during your 3 days in Seattle.
+If you’re unable to do it all, you’ll just have to plan another trip back!